Maine Code Judicial of Conduct

 A. Filing Required.

-(1) Upon initial appointment or election to the judiciary of the State of Maine, a judge shall make a financial disclosure report to the Chief Justice containing the information set forth in paragraphs B(1)(e)-(j) of this Canon, and any information respecting a spouse or dependent child required under paragraphs B(2)(c)-(d) of this Canon, as of the date of the report.
+(1) Upon initial appointment or election to the judiciary of the State of Maine, a judge shall make a financial disclosure report to the Chief Justice containing the information set forth in section B(1)(e)-(j) of this Canon, and any information respecting a spouse, domestic partner, or dependent child required under section B(2)(c)-(d) of this Canon, as of the date of the report.
 The report shall be filed with the Executive Clerk of the Supreme Judicial Court not more than 60 days after the date upon which the judge takes the oath of office.

 (2) A judge who holds office for more than 60 days in any calendar year shall make a financial disclosure report to the Chief Justice containing the information required by section B of this Canon for the portion of that year in which the judge held office.
 The report shall be filed with the Executive Clerk of the Supreme Judicial Court on or before May 15 of the succeeding year.